F2402 2015 Contemporary Biology II

 All details about rooms, times, material covered, extra office hours etc. will be posted before each exam.

 EXTRA CREDIT: Students may earn up to 4 points of extra credit by attending the SURF seminar and writing brief reports.
 See extra credit for details (including what to do if you have a conflict with work or other courses).
-Reminder: The SURF symposium is Friday, January 24, the first week of class -- don't miss it!
+Reminder: The SURF symposium is Friday, January 30, the second week of class -- don't miss it!

 ADVICE: If you did not take C2005/F2401 last term, be sure to check out "Advice to Students".
 It can't hurt to re-read it anyway, even if you did take C2005.